Thais seek to fix errors that allowed infected foreigners in

 The second case involved the infected 9-year-old daughter of a foreign diplomat whose family returned from Sudan and stayed in their condominium in Bangkok.

-Taweesilp Visanuyothin, spokesman for the government’s Center for COVID-19 Situation Administration, said a contact tracing app indicated that 1,882 people may have crossed paths with the infected Egyptian and urged them to self-isolate for 14 days and get tested as soon as possible.
+Taweesilp Visanuyothin, spokesperson for the government’s Center for COVID-19 Situation Administration, said a contact tracing app indicated that 1,882 people may have crossed paths with the infected Egyptian and urged them to self-isolate for 14 days and get tested as soon as possible.
 Seven people known to have had direct contact with the man have already been quarantined.

 Officials in Rayong closed several schools and a mall and sealed off part of the hotel where the Egyptians stayed.